Kaspars Vecvagars

-Kaspars Vecvagars (born 3 August 1993) is a former Latvian professional basketball player and currently an assistant coach for Valmiera Glass ViA.
+Kaspars Vecvagars (born 3 August 1993) is a Latvian professional basketball coach and former player who played at the point guard position.
+He is the current head coach for Valmiera Glass ViA of the Latvian-Estonian Basketball League.

 Professional career

 On 25 January 2023, Vecvagars signed a 5-week contract with Heroes Den Bosch, with an option for an extension.
 After his experience in Netherlands, Kaspars call it a day in his player career and immediately started coaching.

+Coaching career

+After serving as an assistant coach for two seasons, on July 15, 2025, he became the head coach of Valmiera Glass ViA of the Latvian-Estonian Basketball League, marking his first head coaching experience.

 National team career

+Vecvagars and the Latvian national team secured third place in the 2010 European U-18 Championship.
 Vecvagars has represented the Latvian national youth team in several competitions, including 2011 FIBA Under-19 World Championship.
 Vecvagars was a member of Latvia national team in EuroBasket 2015.